 How was porcelain first created in China?
-Please see Porcelain, Part 1.
+Click here: When Thousands of Hands Held a Secret for a Thousand Years – Porcelain, Part 1

 In 1271, seventeen-year-old Marco Polo began a five-thousand-mile journey from his home in Venice to the court of the powerful Mongol ruler Kublai Khan in China.

 He returned to home twenty-four years later with tales and treasures – rubies, sapphires, garnets, diamonds, emeralds, silks, spices, musk oil – and a small vase covered with a blueish-white (qingbai) glaze.
 Nothing like it existed in the West, where porous earthenware had been the only type of ceramic made since the fall of the Roman empire.